usnistgov/FIPS201/_FIPS201/frontend.md

 The following biometric data MAY also be stored on the PIV Card:

-- electronic image of the left iris;
+- electronic image of the left iris,
-- electronic image of the right iris; and
+- electronic image of the right iris, and
 - fingerprint biometric templates for on-card one-to-one comparison.[^fingerprints]

 All biometric data SHALL be stored in the data elements referenced by [[SP 800-73]](../_Appendix/references.md#ref-SP-800-73) and in conformance